ChrisWebFirst/Portfolio/README.md

 - numerous images from our album with descriptions of each
 - auto reloads different images every 20 seconds

+Hobbies Page
+- This is my vue js component
+- The data on the page page pulls from json file
+- It details several hobbies I enjoy

 Resume Page
 - description of how I started programming
 - list of languages I am most proficient in
 - a detailed description of my work experience along with relevant details for each
 - A list of my prior and current educational achievements along with links to each school
 - A list of languages I have experience in and my thoughts and explanations of each
+- The data in the experience and languages sections pull from an asp.net core api

 About Page
 - photo of family